Orange-OpenSource/latens/README.md

 Authors
 =======

 Christophe Maldivi and Eric Petit designed and implemented Latens.
+Christophe Maldivi is senior developer, Eric Petit is researcher in gestural interaction.

 Feel free to contact the authors for any question related to this application and its purpose.